+\begin{proof} The set $\Mcal$ is nested by \autoref{about_different_blocks}.
+The separations in $\Ncal$ are proper by assumption and those in some $\Ncal_\beta$ are proper as they are efficient.
+By \autoref{same_order} extensions of proper separations are proper.

-It remains to show for every $l\geq k+1$ and any two profiles $P$ and $Q$ in $\Pcal$ that are distinguished efficiently by a separation of order $l$ that there is a separation nested with $\Mcal$ that distinguishes $P$ and $Q$ efficiently.
-We may assume that $P$ and $Q$ both have order $l+1$ as $\Pcal$ is an $r$-profile set.
-By \autoref{extendable_lemma_rewritten} and since $\Ncal$ is extendable, there is a unique $\Ncal$-block $B$ such that some separation $Y$ of order $l$ of $G_T[B]$ distinguishes $P_B$ and $Q_B$.
+It remains to show for every $\ell\geq k+1$ and any two robust profiles $P$ and $Q$ in $\Pcal$ that are distinguished efficiently by a separation of order $\ell$ in $G$ that there is a separation nested with $\Mcal$ that distinguishes $P$ and $Q$ efficiently.
+We may assume that $P$ and $Q$ both have order $\ell+1$ as $\Pcal$ is a profile set.
+Since $\Ncal$ is extendable, there is a separation $(A,B)$ of order $\ell$ nested with $\Ncal$ that distinguishes $P$ and $Q$.
+By \autoref{extendable_lemma_rewritten_3}, there is a unique $\Ncal$-block $\beta$ including the separator $A\cap B$ such that $P$ and $Q$ live in $\beta$.
+The restriction of $(A,B)$ to $\beta$ distinguishes the robust profiles $P_\beta$ and $Q_\beta$, induced by $P$ and $Q$ respectively.
+As $\Ncal_\beta$ is extendable, there is a separation $(A',B')$ of the torso $G_T[\beta]$ that distinguishes $P_\beta$ and $Q_\beta$ efficiently; in particular it has order at most $\ell$.
+By \autoref{about_different_blocks}, the extension $\widetilde {(A',B')} $ is nested with $\Mcal$.
+By \autoref{same_order} it has order at most $\ell$.
+So by \autoref{from_torso_to_G} it distinguishes $P$ and $Q$ efficiently.
+As $P$ and $Q$ were arbitrary, the nested set $\Mcal$ is extendable. \end{proof}